pastnetworks/pastnetworks.github.io/venues.md

 If you have any concerns about accessibility, please do not hesitate to send us an email.
 We will share our phone numbers with you and a member of the team will always be available to provide support if needed. -->

-The venues for the 2025 edition are to be determined.
-The school will take place in a central location in Barcelona.
-For more information, please have a look at the venues where the [2024 edition](/pasteditions/) took place.